 “Equipped with his five senses, man explores the universe around him and calls the adventure Science.”

 Edwin Powell Hubble 1889-1953

 Here are some useful downloads and links to support home learning:

-'Science for One' is a new addition to our home learning resources.
+'Science for One' is a more recent addition to our home learning resources.
 It contains a set of activities for practical science while respecting social distancing.
 Each activity is based around using one easy to obtain resource with children working independently.
 One activity, One person, One resource.
-A new activity sheet will be added each week!
 Take a look at the 'Science for One' star folder above.

 Science At Work

 The Primary Science Teaching Trust (PSTT) is working with Spectrum Drama and St. Mary's University to create opportunities to meet past and present scientists and to learn more about people who do jobs that use science.

 Science at Work consists of weekly activity sheets about scientists and people who work in a science-related job.
 Children are encouraged to send in their questions to the scientist who will answer as many as they can in a video released the following week.
 Videos can be viewed through Primary Science Teaching Trust’s Facebook page or on PSTT web page.
 For further information on how to take part, click on the web page link below.

 Take a look at some of our Greenside scientists at work...